foroozandehgroup/NMR-EsPy/docs/content/gui/usage/result.rst

 ---------

-  Used for saving (`"pickling" <https://docs.python.org/3/library/pickle.html>`_) the :py:class:`nmrespy.core.Estimator` class instance, associated with the estimation result.
+  Used for saving (`"pickling" <https://docs.python.org/3/library/pickle.html>`_) the :py:class:`~nmrespy.estimators.onedim.Estimator1D` class instance, associated with the estimation result.

   + `Save Estimator` - Specifies whether or not to save the estimator to a